CellProfiler/CellProfiler-Analyst/README.txt

   you toggle channels on/off with Ctrl+1,2,3...
 * Please report other bugs, issues, or feature requests to the forum at cellprofiler.org/forum
+* Per-well csv data can't be loaded into PlateMapBrowser if the plate and well columns don't match the corresponding columns in the image table.
+This may happen when a group is defined in the properties file that selects columns using the sql 'SELECT x AS y' construct.
+When grouping scores in such a way, the column x will appear as y, and can not be matched back to the database.
+* If multiple PlateMapBrowsers are open, only the most recent one will be updated with an enrichment table if one is generated.